Now that the app is running, and you’ve registered a deployment marker, you can view the telemetry data that it’s generating in Lightstep.

 - Histograms show buckets of spans organized by latency.
 By comparing the baseline to the regression, it’s easy to confirm that latency has increased.

-- Correlations show you spans with specific tags that may be contributing to latency.
+- Correlations show you spans with specific attributes that may be contributing to latency.

 - The Operations diagram shows latency per operation.